 All documents filed with the Court shall not exceed 8 1/2" x 11", with a one-inch margin on all sides.
 Lines of text for all documents, including correspondence, shall be double-spaced except for quotations and footnotes.
 Pages shall be numbered at the bottom of every page after the first page.
-Typed, printed, or written material shall appear only on the front side of any page in at least 12-point font size.
+Typed or printed material shall appear in at least 12-point font size for text and at least 10-point font size for footnotes in Times New Roman or larger typeface.
+Documents may not be handwritten unless the filer did not have the ability to submit typed or printed material.